PhD in Computing Science. University of Alberta, 2000.

-Dmitry Gorodnichy is a Senior Scientist with the Canada Border Services Agency, where he is working on the applications of Artificial Intelligence and Data Science for border control problems.
+Dmitry Gorodnichy is a Senior Scientist with the Canada Border Services Agency, where he is working on the applications of Artificial Intelligence and Data Science for border control.

 Prior to his employment with the agency, he worked for eight years with National Research Council of Canada, where he was involved in vision-based robotic arm tracking for the Canadarm and led the development of Video Recognition Systems.
-One of such systems, the Nouse™ (Nose as Mouse) intelligent vision interface, made headlines around the world and is used in Canadian long-care facilities and acquired for exhibition by the Canadian Museum of Science and Technology.
+One of such systems, the Nouse™ (Nose as Mouse) intelligent vision interface, made headlines around the world , later licensed to Canadian long-care facilities and acquired for exhibition by the Canadian Museum of Science and Technology.

-He has been Adjunct Professor at École de technologie supérieure d'Université du Québec (Laboratoire d’imagerie, de vision et d’intelligence artificielle), University of Ottawa (Text Analysis and Machine Learning group and Video, Image, Vision Analysis lab), University of Dalhousie, supervisor for over 25 undergraduate and graduate students, author of four patents and over a hundred of scientific papers, the editor of Special Issue of "Image and Vision Computing" journal on Face Processing in Video Sequences , the founding chair of the IEEE workshops on "Face Processing in Video", the organizer and chair of Government of Canada workshops on Video Technology for National Security (2007-2012), contributor to ISO Special Committee on Biometrics (2009-2016).
+He has been Adjunct Professor at École de technologie supérieure d'Université du Québec (Laboratoire d’imagerie, de vision et d’intelligence artificielle), University of Ottawa (Department of Mathematics and Statistics, and School of Electrical Engineering and Computer Science: Text Analysis and Machine Learning group and Video, Image, Vision Analysis Lab ), University of Dalhousie (Computer Science Department), supervisor for over 30 undergraduate and graduate students, author of four patents and over a hundred of scientific papers.

 His contributions to science and technology include:

 Design and evaluation of automated lie detection systems

 Evaluation of Video Analytics and Face Recognition technology for video-surveillance applications

 Analysis of aging in iris biometrics